best-practice-and-impact/qa-of-code-guidance/book/project_documentation.md

 non-minor changes.
 2. The review process follows a similar process to ROpenSci.
 3. Reviewers will be requested from associated communities.
-4. Only once reviewers are satisfied, will the `dev` branch be released.
+4. The `dev` branch will only be released once reviewers are satisfied.
 ```
 ````